chalmers-revere/opendlv-device-camera-mjpegoverhttp/README.md

 The parameters to the application are:
 * `--cid`: CID of the OD4Session to listen for cluon.data.RecorderCommand
+* `--id:`: ID to use in case of multiple instances
 * `--rec`: name of the recording file; default: YYYY-MM-DD_HHMMSS.rec
 * `--recsuffix`: additional suffix to add to the .rec file
 * `--remote`: listen for cluon.data.RecorderCommand to start/stop recording
+* `--url`:       URL providing an MJPEG stream over http
+* `--name.i420`: name of the shared memory for the I420 formatted image; when omitted, video0.i420 is chosen
+* `--name.argb`: name of the shared memory for the I420 formatted image; when omitted, video0.argb is chosen
+* `--width`:     desired width of a frame
+* `--height`:    desired height of a frame
+* `--freq`:      desired frame rate
+* `--skip.i420`: don't decode MJPEG frame into i420 format; default: false
+* `--skip.argb`: don't decode MJPEG frame into argb format; default: false
+* `--verbose`:   display captured image

 ## License